marziq/TinyTrack/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Ammar Haziq via [ammarhaziqzainal@gmail.com](mailto:ammarhaziqzainal@gmail.com).
+If you discover a security vulnerability within  TinyTrack, please send an e-mail to Ammar Haziq via [ammarhaziqzainal@gmail.com](mailto:ammarhaziqzainal@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License